Sustainable Development Goals in a nutshell

 Some have criticized the framework because of various aspects that the 2030 Agenda does not manage to cover.
 Even though they are a strong advancement tool, one should take into account the shortcomings of SDGs in order to surpass them.

 First of all, some have described the SDGs as vague and difficult to quantify.
-On top of this, data about the fulfilment degree of the goals is missing in many countries, especially developing ones.
+On top of this, data about the fulfillment degree of the goals is missing in many countries, especially developing ones.
 Moreover, the scarce pre-SDGs data can make it impossible sometimes to have a reliable overview of their achievement level.

 Furthermore, SDGs are voluntary.
 Even though they can be of substantial value to governments and businesses, their lack of accountability can prove problematic.
 Employees and decision-makers may feel obliged to include SDGs in their strategy only when an official reporting scheme exists.

 Lastly, the SDGs have been said to overlook inequalities between rich and poor.
 Also, the goals seem to ignore the various challenges brought by local contexts.
-In this sense, in a global environment where the richest 1% own 44% of world’s wealth while 689 million people were living on less than $1.90 a day in 2017, it is nearly impossible not to feel powerless.
+In this sense, in a global environment where the richest 1% own 44% of the world’s wealth while 689 million people were living on less than $1.90 a day in 2017, it is nearly impossible not to feel powerless.